 Category A: Safety-critical - no room for compromise

-Tightening cases are classified according to the risk of failure and the detectability of fastening errors - category A tightening cases pose a risk to life and limb as well as to the environment.
-Typical examples: brake calipers, steering components, structural joints in aerospace, or safety-relevant connections in pressure systems.
+Screwdriving applications are classified according to the risk posed by a failure and how easily a faulty connection can be detected.
+Category A applications carry a risk to life, limb and the environment.
+Typical examples include brake calipers, steering components, structural joints in aerospace, or safety-relevant connections in pressurized systems.

-For a safety-critical tightening case in category A, the guideline requires that all tightening data be made available.
-In this context, in addition to documentation of the data, it may also be sensible to use part identification or automated error detection.
+For a safety-critical torque fastening of Category A, the guideline requires that all fastening data be available.
+In this context, in addition to data documentation, it can also make sense to use part identification or automated error detection.

-- 100% documentation of every single fastening, not just sampling
+- 100% documentation of every individual fastening, not just random sampling

-- Part identification - e.g. via integrated barcode scanner, so that every fastener can be assigned to a specific component for full production traceability
+- Part identification - for example using an integrated barcode scanner, so each screw can be assigned to a specific part for full production traceability

-- Automatic error detection with lock signal: nonconforming fastenings must not leave the station
+- Automatic error detection with a lockout signal: NOK fastenings must not leave the station

-- IT connectivity for seamless traceability and auditability
+- IT integration for seamless traceability, data logging and audit-ready documentation

-In production: OPERATOR® with barcode scanner and IT connection
+In production: OPERATOR® with barcode scanner and IT integration

-The OPERATOR® from GWK is modular in design and can be equipped with an integrated barcode scanner and interfaces to your production IT.
-The interchangeable Square system (square drive interface) provides maximum flexibility for changing tightening tasks - without having to replace the base tool.
-This modular tool system allows you to adapt quickly to different torque fastening requirements.
+The OPERATOR® from GWK is modular in design and can be equipped with an integrated barcode scanner as well as interfaces to your production IT systems.
+Its interchangeable square drive system (square drive interface) offers maximum flexibility for changing fastening tasks - without having to replace the base tool.

-Wireless data transmission (WLAN) ensures that all tightening data is transferred to your IT systems in real time - delivering the end-to-end production traceability that category A demands.
+Wireless data transmission (WLAN) ensures that all fastening data is transmitted in real time to your IT systems - providing the end-to-end production traceability that Category A requires.

 For analysis and quality assurance: QUANTEC MCS® analysis tool

-The QUANTEC MCS® with patented angle sensor technology enables real-time monitoring of tightening operations and precise joint analysis - indispensable for process capability studies (PFU) and validation of your category A processes.
-The modular design with titanium tubes ensures long-term accuracy even under harsh production conditions.
-The quantec mcs platform is ideal when you need to investigate critical torque fastening processes in depth.
+The QUANTEC MCS® with non-fixed-point angle measurement enables real-time monitoring of screwdriving processes and precise analysis of threaded fastenings - essential for process capability studies (PFU) and validation of your Category A processes.
+The modular design with titanium tubes ensures long-term accuracy even under tough production conditions during torque fastening.

 Category B: Function-critical - systematic, but scalable

-Category B tightening cases involve a risk of functional failure - in the automotive sector, the classic breakdown scenario.
-Gearbox, engine, or axle connections often fall into this category.
+Category B applications carry a risk of functional failure - in the automotive industry these are the classic roadside breakdowns.
+Transmission, engine or axle joints are frequently assigned to this category.

-The requirements are clearly below category A, but significantly above the minimum.
-Electronic torque tools with data capture and systematic documentation are mandatory.
-The crucial difference from category A: complete individual documentation of every fastener is not strictly required; robust, sample-based documentation is sufficient.
+The requirements are clearly lower than for Category A, but still significantly above the minimum.
+Electronic, measuring torque tools with data acquisition and systematic documentation are mandatory.
+The key difference from Category A: complete individual documentation of every single screw is not strictly required; robust, statistically sound sample documentation is sufficient.

 - Torque measurement as a minimum requirement, angle measurement recommended